Ilyushin Il-62: Development

-The Il-62 is the largest airliner ever built with all-manual flight controls, using steel cables, rods, pulleys, aerodynamic and weight balances, and trim tabs.
+The Il-62 is the only airliner in its class with unpowered, all-manual flight controls, using steel cables, rods, pulleys, aerodynamic and weight balances, and aerodynamic trim tabs.
 The Il-62 also has a forward-mounted tank serving as a water ballast.
 This may be used when the aircraft flies empty or lightly loaded.
 If this is a fact, it would rank the Il-62 alongside other airliners that use ballast, notably the French Caravelle and the Soviet Tu-154.
 Due to the rear-mounted powerplants, the wings are aerodynamically clean, and takeoff and landing aids are employed without the disturbing effect of engine nacelles, resulting in free airflow over the dorsal wing surface.
 This allows the aircraft to fly through air turbulence of 16–18 m/s without affecting its stability.

 Another key Il-62 trademark is the "saw tooth" ("dog-tooth") on the wing leading edge.
-This prominent feature acts as an aerodynamic fence vortex generator (without which the wings would be almost vortex-free), and fixed leading edge droop/slat/flap.
+This prominent feature acts as an aerodynamic fence vortex generator (without which the wings would be almost vortex-free), and fixed leading-edge droop/slat/flap.
 It ensures vice-free behaviour at high angles of attack and assists efficient long-range cruise.
 The saw tooth removes the need for hydraulic controls, stick shakers, and stick pushers.
 Later models of the VC10 (for British United Airways and Ghana Airways) also adopted this feature, in their case closer to the wing tips.

-Early NK-8-4-engined Il-62s suffered from performance problems including fatigue and overheating issues with the engines, sometimes leading to false fire alarms which could possibly cause the crew to accidentally shut down paired engines to prevent contiguous engine and fuselage damage.
+Early NK-8-4-engined Il-62s suffered from performance problems, including fatigue and overheating issues with the engines, sometimes leading to false fire alarms, which could possibly cause the crew to accidentally shut down paired engines to prevent contiguous engine and fuselage damage.
 Flying with only two paired engines on the same side would, however, render the aircraft unbalanced and difficult to control.
 Subsequent modifications to the Il-62 and the VC10 (which had a similar engine arrangement) largely rectified this problem.
 There were two fatal Il-62 losses involving engine failure, both occurring with aircraft owned by LOT Polish Airlines, which had also leased a number of Il-62s from Aeroflot and Tarom.
-The higher fatality accident (183) was a fully laden Il-62M Flight 5055 on 9 May 1987 which experienced a rear fuselage fire that possibly went unnoticed by the crew, hence their decision not to land at one of two nearby airports.
+The higher-fatality accident (183) was a fully laden Il-62M Flight 5055 on 9 May 1987, which experienced a rear fuselage fire that possibly went unnoticed by the crew, hence their decision not to land at one of two nearby airports.
 Control of the plane was eventually lost on the return flight to Warsaw, most likely due to one of the auxiliary fuel tanks fitted to some LOT Il-62s having ignited.
-The other was an unmodified (early version) NK-8-4-powered Il-62 Flight 007 which crashed on 14 March 1980 with 87 fatalities after being fitted with an engine that had previously caused vibration problems when used on two other LOT aircraft (the investigation suggested that the turbine disc was damaged before its final installation).
+The other was an unmodified (early version) NK-8-4-powered Il-62 Flight 007, which crashed on 14 March 1980 with 87 fatalities after being fitted with an engine that had previously caused vibration problems when used on two other LOT aircraft (the investigation suggested that the turbine disc was damaged before its final installation).